greeNsort/greeNsort/README.md

 🌵 Result?
 A a thorny 12-year journey
 🍄 identifing poisened limiting assumptions
-🌻 desiging a new theory of sorting including
+🌻 desiging a new theory of sorting with
-📐 new sustainability measurements and
+📐 new sustainability measurements
-🎨 new methods that are simple and beautiful and
+🎨 new methods that are simple and beautiful
 🔧 new algorithms with better trade-offs

-🦆 Ducksort ducks prior-art Quicksort algorithms
+🦆 <a href="https://greensort.org/glossary.html#ducksort">Ducksort</a> ducks prior-art Quicksort algorithms
 🦢 plus stable Swansort and travelling Storksort
-🦎 Frogsorts and Geckosorts need less memory than Mergesort
+🦎 Frogsorts, Geckosort need less memory than Mergesort
 🦑 adaptive Octosort and Squidsorts duck Timsort
 🦚 and some more beautiful powerful algorithms
-🦤 even the extinct Dodosort was re-invented (didactic joke)
+🦤 even the extinct Dodosort was re-invented

 🚦 greeNsort waits for sponsoring
 📗 to write the greeNsort book